Too Much Like Me

 Now who am I to argue with your assessment of yourself.
 You do probably rock.
 But your network doesn’t need more of you.
 It needs something different.

 Your personal and professional network should have diversity.
 It should be filled with people who have different life and work experiences than you do.
 It should be filled with people who challenge, inspire and motivate you.
-People who are different than you.
+People who are different than you and that will bring diversity in thought.

 “Familiarity can blind you” – Author unknown

-We should strive to surround yourself with people who bring new color to our world.
+You should strive to surround yourself with people who bring new color to our world, and provide this diversity of thought.
 People who have experienced life from a different angle.
 People who have been successful and who have failed.
-We should welcome any and all perspectives into our network of connections and drink from the fountain of wisdom and experience that each unique person offers.
+We should welcome any and all perspectives into our network of connections.
+Together we’ll drink from the fountain of wisdom and experience that each unique person offers.

 I have tried to surround myself with people who constantly challenge my way of thinking and my foundational view on so many things.
 I’ve filled my network with people who have vastly different life and work experiences than my own and I call upon them regularly for advice, guidance and counsel.
 I’ve opened new pathways for learning new skills, becoming more “grounded” emotionally and spiritually and found new direction and purpose in a great many things.